thehummingmoon/masking_and_k-anonymization/README.md

 # masking_and_k-anonymization
-A finance dataset has K-anonymized and masked to protect data privacy.
+A finance dataset has been K-anonymized and masked to protect data privacy.